PostHog/posthog-ios/RELEASING.md

  4. Choose a release name (e.g. `3.0.0`), ideally it matches the above.
  5. Write a description of the release.
  6. Publish the release.
+     1. The release will be published as a Draft, so you have to publish it again after CI is done.
  7. GH Action (release.yml) is doing everything else automatically.
       1. SPM uses the tag name to determine the version, directly from the repo.
       2. CocoaPods are published.